miekg/pgo/README.md

 To use "pgo" your project MUST have:

 - A public SSH key (or keys) stored in a `ssh/` directory in your git repo.
+This keys can **not** have a passphrase protecting them
 - A `compose.yaml` (or any of the variants) in the top-level of your git repo.

 ## Quick Start

 Assuming a working Go compiler you can issue a `make` to compile the binaries.
-Then.
+Then:

-Start `pgod`: `sudo ./cmd/pgod/pgod -c config.toml -d /tmp --debug`.
+start `pgod`: `sudo ./cmd/pgod/pgod -c pgo.toml -d /tmp --debug`.
 That will output some debug data, condensed here:

 ~~~ txt